Vulpixass/Minecraft-Instruction-Memory-Generator/README.md

 You can only do 1024 Instructions;

 You can only have a maximum of 16 subprocesses using CAL;

+You can only have a maximum of 256(0-255) Registers in the Data Memory

 For RRR you can only use a maximum of 4 Bit Numbers;